Mikoyan MiG-25P model in 1/72 scale of Condor

 The intakes need some care and are not very deep, but acceptable.
 The exhausts are deep and fine.

 The rest of cockpit, fuselage and wings can be assembled as shown, but you get some areas to use filler especially at the undersides.
 Do not forget some weight in the nose.
-The model turns out pretty good after some sanding.

 You can add some extra details in